Turn your ideas into opportunities!

 All students presenting at the Paul College URC event will be reimbursed up to $50 towards the cost of printing their required poster.
 Students must have their posters mounted to foam core (see above) in order to receive full reimbursement.
 Students will receive only one $50 reimbursement per team – NOT per team member.

-All reimbursements are subject to the student/team presenting at the Paul URC event on Friday, April 26th.
+All reimbursements are subject to the student/team presenting at the Paul URC event.
 Those students/teams who do not show up to present on the day of the event will not be eligible for the reimbursement.

-To receive the reimbursement, all students will be required to submit an ORIGINAL RECEIPT to Professor John Hasseldine (Paul College Room 270B) along with an expense report form.
+To receive the reimbursement, all students will be required to submit an ORIGINAL RECEIPT to Sarah Daigle along with an expense report form.
+The form will be emailed to all student participants and advisors.
 Forms and receipts will only be accepted AFTER the Paul URC event to ensure student participation.
-Please contact Sarah Daigle (firstname.lastname@example.org) or Professor John Hasseldine (email@example.com) for further information.
+Please contact Sarah Daigle at email@example.com for further information.

 The Peter T. Paul College of Business and Economics is located at 10 Garrison Avenue, Durham, NH.

 - Directions and Parking (UNH is located off of NH Route 4)